Plag0/Soundproof-Walls/readme.md

 git clone https://github.com/Plag0/Soundproof-Walls.git
 ```

-Alternatively, click the green "Code" button at the top of the GitHub page and select "Download ZIP" then extract the resulting files.
+Alternatively, click the green "Code" button at the top of the GitHub page and select "Download ZIP", then extract its contents.

+**Note:**
+You can put the files wherever you want.
 ---

 ### 3. Set Up References